 Most of the stress of force transmission occurs at the attachment to the calcaneus, cadaver studies show that on maximal loading the force focuses on this area.

-During weight-bearing, the plantar fascia acts like a spring to conserve and dissipate energy.?
+During weight-bearing, the plantar fascia acts like a spring to conserve and dissipate energy.
 During walking gait, the increased tension in the plantar fascia, due to the dorsi-flexion of the toes, increases the foot stiffness and allows for excellent propulsion of force through the foot.

 The windlass effect is heightened by a supinatory effect caused by the combined effects of the flexor digitorum longus, flexor hallucis longus, peroneus longus and achilles tendon, further adding to the stiffness of the foot during this propulsive phase of the gait cycle.

-The function of the foot is 3 fold.?
-The foot is able to stiffen in response to force placed upon it, to adapt to uneven terrain and to absorb shock.?
+The function of the foot is 3 fold.
+The foot is able to stiffen in response to force placed upon it, to adapt to uneven terrain, and to absorb shock.
 The orientation and attachments of the plantar fascia allow it to be an integral part of the functioning of the foot and low it to be so accommodating during gait and weight-bearing.

-What is plantar fasciitis and heel pain?
+What are plantar fasciitis and heel pain?

-Plantar fasciitis is the abnormal inflammation of the plantar fascia tissue on the underside of the foot.?
+Plantar fasciitis is the abnormal inflammation of the plantar fascia tissue on the underside of the foot.
 The insertion point to the calcaneus is the main focus of this.
 The main causes of mechanical plantar fasciitis are related to poor control of the foot during weight-bearing.

-Prolonged overpronation can result in irritation to the plantar fascia.?
-People suffering from overpronation issues generally speaking have a much more mobile foot type, which also tends to have a lower medial longitudinal arch.?
+Prolonged overpronation can result in irritation to the plantar fascia.
+People suffering from overpronation issues generally speaking have a much more mobile foot type, which also tends to have a lower medial longitudinal arch.
 However, that is not to say that the pes cavus or high arched foot type will not pronate.

 The tibialis posterior muscle has been shown to be heavily involved with the control of arch height during weight-bearing.
-The muscle is loaded eccentrically and needs to be strong and neurally geared towards controlling the effects of load on the arch height.?
+The muscle is loaded eccentrically and needs to be strong and neurally geared towards controlling the effects of load on the arch height.
 Exercises are often directed at this muscle to help activate it more and correct faulty firing patterns.